danielsaidi/website_danielsaidi/_posts/2017/2017-08-23-alamofire-realm.md

 ```

 Oooops!
 Seems like the date parsing does not work.
 I TOLD you that we would have
-fix this...so let's fix it.
+fix this.
+Let's do it.

 ## Step 7 - Fix date parsing

-The problem is that the API uses a different date format than expected.
-We will
+The problem is that the api uses a different date format than expected.
+This can
+be solved by replacing which `DateTransform` we use.
+Create a new `DateTransform`
-solve this with a `DateTransform` extension.
-Place it in an `Extensions` folder:
+extension and place it in an `Extensions` folder:

 ```swift
 DateTransform_Custom.swift